Arnold Clement Panting

 2nd Lieutenant, Royal Flying Corps

-Arnold C. Panting lived at 33 Melrose Avenue, Norbury and was a student at Alleyn’s until 1915.
+He lived at 33 Melrose Avenue, Norbury and was a pupil at Alleyn’s until 1915.
 After leaving school, he joined the war effort as part of the Royal Flying Corps and served as a 2nd Lieutenant on the Macedonian Front.
 During his time overseas, Arnold served in Greece as an Observer, providing aerial support for a number of British operations against the German and Bulgarian forces.
 In 1917, he was serving in Stavros when he was killed in action on January 13th.
 He is buried at the Mikra British Cemetery, Kalamaria.

 His death was reported in the Sutton Advertiser on 26th January 1917 thus: